 These plans are much more than words on a page.
 They are calls to action that members of the Flinders community then set about making happen with specific projects and initiatives.

-So as someone with a professional stake in the wellbeing space, it is great to see Flinders starting to articulate where it wants to head in terms of looking after the wellbeing of its almost 30,000 strong community.
+So as someone with a professional stake in the wellbeing space, it is great to see Flinders articulate where it wants to head in terms of looking after the wellbeing of its almost 30,000 strong community.